waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace_flows.flow_submitted

-A notification for a submitted marketplace flow
+A notification for a submitted marketplace flow.
+The recipients are customer owners.

 #### Templates